cs107-BCXY/cs107-FinalProject/docs/documentation.md

 ## How to Use the Package [BCXY](https://github.com/cs107-BCXY/cs107-FinalProject)

 Eventually the package will be uploaded via PyPi for download.
-It is ready to be used by simply cloning our project git.
+It is ready to be used by simply cloning our project git __(see Installation Instructions below for details)__.

-#### Demo
+### Demo

 ```python
 from src.variable import Variable